 Verdict: When it comes to publishing content on your blog or website, both options take a similar approach.
 However, publishing with Blogger is more straightforward, while WordPress gives you more options.
-Both options are good for collaborative projects.
+Either work well for collaborative projects.

 4) Customization Options

 In terms of customization options, WordPress is miles ahead of Blogger.
-Simple things, like displaying a page on the homepage of your website, rather than your latest blog posts is incredibility straightforward with WordPress and surprisingly long-winded with Blogger.
+Simple things, such as displaying a page on the homepage of your website, rather than your latest blog post, is incredibility straightforward with WordPress and surprisingly long-winded with Blogger.

-However, where WordPress really comes into its own are the various themes and plugins available for it.
-With Blogger, you do get a few official templates to choose from, as well as a selection of third-party templates that will change the appearance of your website.
-However, there are thousands of designs available for WordPress.
+However, where WordPress really comes into its own is with the various themes and plugins available.
+With Blogger, you get a few official templates to choose from, as well as a selection of third-party templates that will change the appearance of your website.
+With WordPress, there are thousands of designs to choose from.

-WordPress themes are available as free and commercial products that can be uploaded to your website in order to transform its appearance.
-These themes cover almost every type of website and project imaginable, from stylish blogs and business websites to online portfolios and ecommerce stores.
+WordPress themes are available as free and commercial products that can be uploaded to your website to transform its appearance.
+These themes cover almost every type of website and project imaginable — from stylish blogs and business websites to online portfolios and ecommerce stores.

-Your WordPress website can also make use of plugins.
-Plugins are used to add new features to your website or customize the existing WordPress functionality.
-They can make simple changes to your site such as giving you more formatting options to more impressive upgrades that allow you to sell products and collect payments from your website.
+Your WordPress website can also make use of plugins, which add new features to your website or customize the existing WordPress functionality.
+They can make simple changes to your site, such as giving you more formatting options, or make impressive upgrades that allow you to sell products and collect payments from your website.

-As well the free plugins available at the official WordPress Plugin Directory and the commercial plugins at the CodeCanyon marketplace, not to mention those available elsewhere if there’s a feature you want to add or change you want to make to the way your WordPress website works, you’re also free to create a plugin yourself or hire someone to build it for you.
+As well as the free plugins available at the official WordPress Plugin Directory and the commercial plugins at the CodeCanyon marketplace (not to mention those available elsewhere), you’re also free to create a plugin yourself or hire someone to build it for you.